Rahulghuge94/RubyGeos/README.md

 - Ruby bindings for the GEOS library
 - Geometry creation, manipulation, and analysis
-- Suitable for integration with InfoWorks ICM Ruby scripting environment
+- Suitable for integration with InfoWorks ICM/WSPro Ruby scripting environment

 ## Installation